April 13, 2023

-Militant groups such as Al-Shabaab – which the US designated as a foreign terrorist organization in 2008 – have controlled vast areas in the south of the country for the last decade, causing many internally displaced people (IDPs) to flee to northern areas such as the region of Puntland.
+Militant groups such as Al-Shabaab have controlled vast areas in the south of the country for the last decade, causing many internally displaced people (IDPs) to flee to relatively safer northern areas such as the region of Puntland.

-The resulting instability has caused a severe deterioration in living conditions for most of the population, which has been exacerbated by recent events such as floods and droughts.
-In 2011, just six short years ago, over 260,000 people starved to death in Somalia.
-In 2017, famine once again threatens thousands of families across the country.
+The resulting instability has caused a severe deterioration in living conditions for most of the population, which has been exacerbated by recent natural disasters such as floods and droughts.
+In 2011, over 260,000 people starved to death in Somalia.
+The threat of famine continues to affect thousands of families across the country.

 As a result of the drought conditions there has been a sharp increase in cases of malnutrition, AWD (Acute Watery Diarrhea – a precursor to cholera and a direct cause of malnutrition) and cholera itself.